MURTUZA-/Small_Interesting_Problems/SMAI_Codes/ReadMe.txt

 4) percent_val = <value between [0,100)>, This is the percentage of data to be used as validation data.

 5) Execution: execute the program as- 'python Decision_Tree.py /train.csv /test.csv'.

+6) Results: Test predictions will be printed on consol.